 - Social studies: 2.89

-This shows that students tend to have lower average GPAs in math and science courses compared to english and social studies courses.
+This data shows that students tend to have lower average GPAs in math and science courses compared with English and social studies courses.

-I also found some interesting (and a bit upsetting) statistics on how average high school GPA differs with regards to the genders and ethnicities of different students.
+NCES also provided some interesting (and a bit upsetting) statistics on how average high school GPA differs with regard to gender and ethnicity:

 Average GPA By Gender: